javalsai/lidm/README.md

 [![Latest Release](https://badgen.net/github/release/javalsai/lidm)](https://github.com/javalsai/lidm/releases)

 # LiDM
-LiDM is a really light UI portion a [login manager](https://en.wikipedia.org/wiki/Login_manager) made in C, highly customizable and held together by hopes and prayers 🙏.<br/>
+LiDM is a really light UI portion a unix [login manager](https://en.wikipedia.org/wiki/Login_manager) made in C, highly customizable and held together by hopes and prayers 🙏.<br/>
-LiDM is like any [X Display Manager](https://en.wikipedia.org/wiki/X_display_manager) you have seen such as SDDM or GDM but without using X org graphics, instead being purely [text based interface](https://en.wikipedia.org/wiki/Text-based_user_interface).
+LiDM is like any [X Display Manager](https://en.wikipedia.org/wiki/X_display_manager) you have seen such as SDDM or GDM but without using X org graphics, instead being a purely [text based interface](https://en.wikipedia.org/wiki/Text-based_user_interface).

 ![demo gif](assets/media/lidm.gif)
 > *shown as in a featured terminal emulator, actual linux console doesn't support as much color and decorations*